d4n3sh/thedaneshproject/content/posts/2009-06-22-aussie-beer-commercial-its-a-big-ad.md

 ---
 [youtube]http://www.youtube.com/watch?v=sYZs7VJaAlQ[/youtube]

-Not new but it&#8217;s a freaking brilliant Aussie beer ad !!
+Not new but it's a freaking brilliant Aussie beer ad !!

 Gotta love it if you love your beer.